Projects per year

 Biography

-I am a Professor in the School of Psychological Sciences at Macquarie University in Sydney, Australia.
+I am a Professor in the School of Psychological Sciences at Macquarie University and the Director of the Centre for Elite Performance Expertise and Training (CEPET) in Sydney, Australia.
 My research is directed towards modelling the dynamics of human perception, action, and cognition for the development of human-machine systems.
 I have expertise in cognitive science, human factors, complex systems, motor-control, perception-action, social and multiagent interaction and coordination, AI, deep-learning, virtual-reality, data analytics, and computation and dynamical modelling.

 Research interests